 Have you always been an admirer of ancient castles and wanted to visit one?
 Castle Gould located in Sands Point Preserve was built in 1904 and is a 100,000 square foot replica of Kilkenny Castle in Ireland.
-Prepare to spend some time here, for there is much to see, aside from the castle.
+Prepare to spend some time here, for there is much to see.

 The Preserve is home to Falaise Mansion, one of the remaining original historic houses on Long Island, as well as beautiful Hempstead House, and Mille Fleur estate.
 There are several nature trails in the woods, and down the hill there is a beautiful rocky beach.
 From the hill, where the castle is situated, a sublime view opens up of the ocean and distant Connecticut.

 It took me a couple of hours to explore the immense grounds.
-There are strategically placed benches everywhere, and even tables to have lunch, that allow you to absorb the beautiful views and peaceful atmosphere along the way.
+There are strategically placed benches everywhere, and even tables to have lunch, that allow you to absorb the beautiful views and peaceful atmosphere.

-At the Hempstead House rose garden, it was easy to drift into the past, sipping a cup of tea from golden china, just like the residents of this magnificent place used to do (mine was Starbucks paper cup, but, hey, sometimes you’ve got to use your imagination).
+At the Hempstead House rose garden, it was easy to drift into the past, sipping a cup of tea from golden china… Oh alright, a Starbucks paper cup really, but one can dream…

 I took a walk through one of the trails.
 It thrives with wildlife – birds, rabbits, even a raccoon crossed my path.
 There is a pond, which is surrounded by flowers and trees; its stillness reflects the sky and makes the view worth of a painting.
 Don’t miss an old ruined building hiding behind the trees on the way out.